Position: Evaluation of ECG Representations Must Be Fixed: Related Work

 \textbf{ECG Representation Learning.} Self-supervised pre-training is a standard paradigm, driven by successes in computer vision \cite{chen2020} and natural language processing \cite{devlin2019}.
 Early ECG representation learning \cite{meilaClocs2021, mehari2022} adapted popular vision frameworks such as SimCLR \cite{chen2020} and BYOL \cite{grill2020}.
 These are now widely used as baselines in the ECG literature.

 Many specialized methods have introduced inductive biases specific to 12-lead ECGs.
 These often take inspiration from contrastive learning and reconstruction-based learning.
 Contrastive methods learn representations by bringing together related samples while maximizing the distance between unrelated samples.
-These positive and negative pairs can be generated through augmentation \cite{chen2020, grill2020, chen2020simsiam, chen2021mocov3} or by relying on clinical structure, for example, patient identity \cite{diamant2022patient}.
+These positive and negative pairs can be generated through augmentation \cite{chen2020, grill2020, chen2020simsiam, chen2021mocov3} or by relying on information such as patient identity \cite{diamant2022patient}.
 CLOCS \cite{meilaClocs2021} is a popular ECG-specific approach that builds pairs directly from the temporal and lead-structure of the signal.
 Reconstruction-based methods optimize representations by compressing then reconstructing examples directly, often by masking then filling in part of the signal \cite{he2021, naStMem2024, zhang2023a, zhang2023b}.
+HeartLang \cite{jin2025} is a recent example that leverages an ECG-specific tokenizer and trains using both reconstruction and masked-token prediction.

 In parallel, recent work uses multi-modal supervision, commonly pairing ECGs with clinical text from the electronic health record \cite{lalam2023, yu2024}.
-MERL \cite{liuMerl2024} and D-BETA \cite{hungDBeta2025} have claimed state-of-the-art performance following this approach.
+MERL \cite{liuMerl2024}, D-BETA \cite{hungDBeta2025}, and KED \cite{tian2024} are recent examples that have claimed state-of-the-art performance following this approach.
 MERL aligns ECG embeddings with representations of their paired text reports using a contrastive objective.
 D-BETA extends this work by regularizing the learning process with reconstruction loss on the text and ECG.
+KED enriches the text supervision with clinical knowledge generated by a large language model.

 In this paper, we characterize the state of benchmarking for ECG representation learning by surveying work published at major ML conferences since 2019.
 We also include approaches cited by those publications.
 When making broad claims about the field, we refer to this \textit{survey set} of 28 methods; details are provided in Appendix \ref{sec:survey-set}.
 We note that many more pre-trained ECG models have been proposed, some of which are covered in the review of \cite{han2025}.